alpacahq/alpaca-docs/content/api-references/funding/ACH.md

 ]
 ```

-6. Alpaca makes a call to Plaid to retrieve the Account and Routing number* using the processor token
+6. Alpaca makes a call to Plaid to retrieve the Account and Routing number* using the processor token.

 7. Alpaca saves the processor token and account and routing number internally for future use.
-Alpaca uses account information for NACHA file creation and processing
+Alpaca uses account information for NACHA file creation and processing.

-*Can include Auth, Identity, Balance info - if the broker API wants to initiate a transfer, we use the transfer endpoint
+*Can include Auth, Identity, Balance info - if the broker API wants to initiate a transfer, we use the transfer endpoint.

 &nbsp;